 Gifted and Talented program: Susan Shires, coordinator

-The GT program is in place to provide curriculum differentiation and enrichment for student identified as gifted.
+The GT program is in place to provide curriculum differentiation and enrichment for students identified as gifted.
 We provide services for these students within the four core subject areas and by offering field trips and activities during the year.
 If you attended school in the district last year and were identified as GT, you will continue to be in the program here at Steele H.S.
 If a student is new to the district but has participated in a GT program at another school, he/she needs to provide the test scores to the registrar and see Mrs. Shires as soon as possible at the beginning of the year.
 Please make sure to let your teacher in your area of giftedness know what your strengths are; that teacher can differentiate lessons for you.
 Join the GT meetings to be a voice in what we do during the year.

-Knightly News Broadcast: Paul Hartzog and Stephanie Strange, sponsors
+Knightly News Broadcast: Paul Hartzog, sponsor

 Steele Knightly News (SKN) airs a broadcast weekly to the entire campus.
 SKN is a student-driven experience for those who have successfully completed the Introduction to Journalism or Audio/Visual Production courses.
 Students film, edit and produce weekly entertaining broadcasts which inform the campus of activities and events of interest.
 Most often, Final Cut Pro X, Adobe Premiere Pro CC and Adobe After Effects CC are used to produce high-quality programs for SKN.
 This opportunity provides the ultimate hands-on, leadership-building, higher-order thinking experience for the students of Steele High School.